cgrayson/honey-do/project-dos.md

-- [ ] fix unpulls, which don't mark the right Do as undone when there are multiples
 - [ ] what if the file is read-only?
 - [ ] what if an added task is empty? or just whitespace?
 - [ ] what if user does unpull or swap and there are no done dos? (add message)